 Eventually, the copyright term limit for Steamboat Willie approached.
 That’s when things got complicated.

 Copyright law has existed in the US in various forms throughout the nation’s history.
 The earliest works featuring Mickey Mouse were created under the 1909 copyright act, which allowed for an initial period of protection for 28 years, and then allowed the option to renew protection for a further 28 years, for a total protected period of 56 years.
-Normally, individual characters cannot be copyrighted, however the 1909 act does allow specific individual characters to receive their own protection as a “component” part of the original work.
+Normally, individual characters cannot be copyrighted, however section 3 of the 1909 act does allow specific individual characters to receive their own protection as a “component” part of the original work.
 However, the term of protection for these individual characters is the same as the work that they originally appeared in.
 This means that, although the character of Mickey Mouse could receive his own protections under copyright law, his protections would expire in 1956 along with the rest of “Steamboat Willie,” if the copyright was not renewed.

 Disney renewed the copyright to the original films in 1956, extending the protections for Mickey until 1984.
 However, in 1955, the United States became party to what was known as the Universal Copyright Convention.
 This was an agreement amongst the many United Nations that governed the way copyright was treated between the different countries.
 In addition, the US anticipated that it would also adopt the Berne Convention, another international treaty that governed copyright.
 To be in compliance with these agreements, the US slowly began to update its own copyright laws, culminating in the Copyright Act of 1976.
 The act itself became effective in 1978.